British PM May's top lawyer heads to Brussels in last-ditch Brexit bid

 May has struggled to convince the EU that she can get the deal through a deeply divided parliament in London, where lawmakers are increasingly flexing their muscles to try to influence Britain’s departure from the bloc.

-She has already offered lawmakers the chance to seek to prevent a departure without a deal and to delay Brexit if parliament rejects the deal in a vote she has promised to hold by March 12.
-Both British and EU officials have said that any delay would not be lengthy, probably for a few months.
+She has offered lawmakers the chance to seek to prevent a no-deal departure and to delay Brexit if parliament rejects the deal in a vote she has promised to hold by March 12.
+Both British and EU officials have said any delay would not be lengthy, probably for a few months.

-Ministers are hoping that Cox, a successful senior private lawyer, can convince eurosceptic lawmakers that he has done enough to remove the threat of Britain ending up in the EU’s customs union indefinitely - something Brexit supporters say would make a mockery of the 2016 vote to leave the bloc.
+Ministers are hoping Cox can convince eurosceptic lawmakers he has done enough to remove the threat of Britain ending up in the EU’s customs union indefinitely, something Brexit supporters say would make a mockery of the 2016 vote to leave the bloc.

 The British government had been looking at either an end date on the provision or some way of London being able to stop the arrangement unilaterally, but have in recent days been less specific about what the changes would amount to.

+Asked after a meeting of senior ministers whether May had set out specific details of what Cox was seeking, her spokesman said: “No ... you can expect them (Cox and Barclay) to be having detailed discussions around the legally binding changes we’re seeking to the backstop, but it wasn’t discussed at cabinet.”

-One minister said the change would most probably come in an addendum to the agreement - something, the government hopes, will be enough to change minds in parliament, where deep divisions over Brexit have become increasingly entrenched.
+One minister said the change would most probably come in an addendum to the agreement - something the government hopes will be enough to change minds in parliament, where deep divisions over Brexit have become increasingly entrenched.

 “How we get there is something we’re prepared to be flexible about,” Hunt said.
 “But the crucial thing that we are looking for is to see whether Geoffrey Cox is going to be able to change his advice to the government.”

-Writing by Elizabeth Piper, Editing by William Maclean
+Writing by Elizabeth Piper; Editing by Janet Lawrence